AnnaKiulafli/ukraine-air-raid-alerts-time-series/docs/AI_ASSISTANCE_SUMMARY.md

 # AI assistance summary

+# AI assistance summary

-This repository used AI assistance from ChatGPT and Codex during the project, including:
+I used ChatGPT and Codex throughout this project for:

-- project planning and scope refinement;
+* project planning and scope refinement;
-- prompt development for staged implementation work;
+* developing prompts for staged implementation;
-- implementation scaffolding for preprocessing, EDA, and baseline modeling code;
+* creating implementation scaffolding for preprocessing, EDA, and baseline modeling;
-- code review and debugging support;
+* code review and debugging;
-- test design and validation planning;
+* test design and validation planning;
-- documentation refinement for the final submission.
+* documentation refinement for the final submission.

-The human repository owner retained responsibility for the project scope, methodological choices, review decisions, and merge decisions.
-In particular, the owner chose to keep the analysis focused on recorded administrative alert activity, to separate oblast, raion, and hromada levels, and to use simple leakage-free baselines before considering more complex models.
+I retained responsibility for the project scope, methodological choices, review decisions, and merge decisions.
+In particular, I decided to focus the analysis on recorded administrative alert activity, to keep oblast, raion, and hromada levels separate, and to use simple leakage-free baselines before considering more complex models.

-AI-assisted work was reviewed through pull requests.
+I reviewed AI-assisted work through pull requests.
 Relevant merged pull requests include PR #3, PR #5, and PR #6.
-Examples of corrections requested before merge included clarifying administrative granularity, avoiding misleading interpretations of recorded alerts as attacks, excluding partial-day data from analysis and modeling, and correcting GitHub workflow issues before merging.
+Before merging, I requested corrections related to administrative granularity, misleading interpretations of recorded alerts as attacks, exclusion of partial-day data from analysis and modeling, and GitHub workflow issues.

-This file is only a concise summary of AI-assisted work.
+This file is only a concise summary of how I used AI during the project.
+It is not the full AI interaction log.

 © 2026 Anna Kiulafli.
 All rights reserved.